Email Address

 Wulf Molecular Structure

-Braveheart Bio-Dog Academy takes all relevant factors into consideration to ensure that we match the right dogs with the right owners/handlers.
+Braveheart Bio-Dog Academy considers all relevant genetic factors when matching dogs with the right owners and handlers.
 As our motto says: Leaders through professional research.

 Related Blog & Article